-If you wish to discuss or pass on any concerns you have regarding safeguarding and child protection please contact our Safeguarding Staff through the school office.
+If you wish to discuss or pass on any concerns you have regarding safeguarding and child protection please contact our Safeguarding Team through the school office.

-In accordance with statutory guidance all staff regularly attend Child Protection training and reporting procedures to follow for suspected incidents of abuse.
+In accordance with statutory guidance, all staff regularly attend Child Protection training and refresher sessions on the procedures to follow for suspected incidents of abuse.

 All staff are trained in Evacuation, Invacuation and Lockdown Procedures and these procedures are practiced in school over the academic year.

 The Academy works with a number of agencies to safeguard and protect individual pupil’s welfare.
 Robust safer recruitment guidelines are followed with regard to recruitment and all staff and regular volunteers undergo DBS checks to assess their suitability.

 Our full Safeguarding Policy and procedures are available on our website here and from the office on request.

 Other useful websites to support parents and families to keep children safe:

 Let's Stop Abuse Together - advice and support site to help keep children safe from sexual abuse.
 The site includes advice for parents and carers on spotting the signs of sexual abuse and speaking to your child about relationships and safety.
 It also signposts to sources of further support for children, adults and professionals including the NSPCC helpline and Childline.

 Common Sense Media - advice re age ratings/restrictions on films, games etc.

 Internet Matters - help and support for parents of young teenagers